“Charging Durham” 2017 by Franky

 Adventure!
 Science Fiction!
 History!
 Comic Books and movies with 3D glasses!
-As an artist, I look to the past, incorporate it into the present while pulling viewers into my 3D resin paintings.
+As an artist, I look to the past, incorporate it into the present while pulling viewers into my 3D artworks.
 I enjoy the classic adventure serials and science fiction stories that inspired George Lucas and Steven Spielberg.
 I also look to the works of Roy Lichtenstein, Robert Rouschenberg and contemporary artists: Nobu Fukui, Banksy and Shepard Fairey.
 Taking historical ideas and placing them in a 21st century context is also passion of mine.
 Finding “accessible imagery” to manipulate and morph is but a click or swipe away.
 We are bombarded and surrounded by them all the time.
-I consider myself a 21st century artist: painter, graphic designer, digital manipulator and historian, all in one.
+I consider myself a 21st century artist: painter, graphic designer, digital manipulator / collage artist and historian, all in one.
 To re-arrange and blend images, so that people see them differently, is my end game.

 So much of our lives are spent in front of a screen.
 I’d like people to understand that there is room for imagination and thoughtful engagement beyond their next text message, if they just take the time.

 When creating, I think about people enjoying my artwork in 3D without the use of electricity… colors and optical trickery has been used before.
 Luckily through the process of artistic investigation, I’ve discovered a brand new artistic technique.
 By combining; printing separation strategies and the technologies of photo editing software and 3D Chromadeph glasses, images are captured (trapped like bugs in amber) with clear resin and paint.
 They escape the confines of the 2D surface.
 I create artwork that no one else is doing right now:

 3D Resin-ance Painting